Causal Discovery with Unobserved Confounding and non-Gaussian Data: Bow-free acyclic path diagrams

 so that

-\end{proof} Theorem~\ref{thm:debiasedEst} states that given the population covariance and direct effects between vertices which are ``causally upstream'' of $v$, selecting the appropriate set $C$ and $A$ such that $ \pa(v)\subseteq C \subseteq \an(v)\setminus \sib(v)$ and $A = \An(C)$, allows recovery of the direct effect of $C$ onto $v$.
-Since $\delta_v$ only involves inversions and multiplication, it is a rational function of the elements of $S$ and $D$; however, the specific form of the rational function is determined by the sets $C$ and $A$.
+\end{proof} Lemma~\ref{thm:debiasedEst} states that given the population covariance and direct effects between vertices which are ``causally upstream'' of $v$, selecting appropriate sets $C$ and $A$ such that $ \pa(v)\subseteq C \subseteq \an(v)\setminus \sib(v)$ and $A = \An(C)$ allows recovery of the direct effect of $C$ onto $v$.
+Since $\delta_v$ only involves matrix inversion and multiplication, it is a rational function of the elements of $S$ and $D$.
+The specific form of the function is determined by the sets $C$ and $A$.

-We use the name debiased direct effect, because $\delta$ can be calculated by the following alternative procedure.
+We use the name debiased direct effect because $\delta_v$ can be calculated by the following alternative procedure.
 First form the errors $\varepsilon_C$ and regress $Y_v$ onto $\varepsilon_C$.
 This would yield the total effect of $C$ on $v$, but since $Y_v$ contains terms involving $\varepsilon_A$, it will be biased by dependence between $\varepsilon_C$ and $\varepsilon_A$.
-However, given $B_{A,A}$, $\Omega_{A,A}$ can be computed from $\Sigma$.
+Given $B_{A,A}$, however, $\Omega_{A,A}$ can be computed from $\Sigma$.
 Thus, the naive regression coefficients can be debiased to give the true direct effects.
 The assumption that $C\cap \sib(v) = \emptyset$ ensures that we do not need to also correct for dependence between $\varepsilon_C$ and $\varepsilon_v$ which we would not be able to calculate with the given information.

-Of course, in practice, we do not a priori know the relationships between the sets $C$ and $v$, but the following results show we can certify whether we have selected appropriate sets $C$ and $A$.
-Specifically, the algorithm proposed in Section~\ref{sec:algo} will certify that $C \subseteq \{\an(v)\setminus \sib(v)\}$ by testing if
+Of course, in practice, we do not a priori know the relationships between candidate sets $C$ and $v$, but the following results show we can certify whether we have selected appropriate sets $C$ and $A$.
+Specifically, the algorithm proposed in Section~\ref{sec:algo} will certify that $C \subseteq \an(v)\setminus \sib(v)$ by testing if